 Overall, we absolutely love this floor jack.
-It’s very well-built, performs great, and is priced just right at about $200—especially when compared to the Snap-On floor jack that started the whole legal battle, which currently sells for about $750.
+It’s very well-built, performs great, and is priced just right—especially when compared to the Snap-On floor jack that started the whole legal battle, which currently sells for about $750.

 All thumbs-up on this one so far! ????

 As was stated before, we found the same model in brand name Pittsburgh Automotive on Amazon at a better price, if you prefer to buy it there:

 - Super-tough precision welded construction with an industrial grade finish